tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/产品动态_intl_en.md

 <th width="15%">Release Date</th>
 <th width="20%">Documentation</th>
 </tr><tr>
-<td>CKafka supports the SASL access mode for the route type “public domain name access”</td>
+<td>CKafka supports the SASL access mode for the route type "public domain name access"</td>
 <td>You can select public domain name SASL access as the access mode on the instance details page, but such access mode can be selected for only one route for an instance.</td>
 <td>2020-12-10</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/597/32555">Adding Routing Policy</a></td>
 </tr></table>

 ## October 2020